silent9669/ani-tui/README.md

 # ani-tui

-A Netflix-inspired TUI (Terminal User Interface) for streaming anime with support for English and Vietnamese subtitles.
+A TUI (Terminal User Interface) for streaming anime with support for English and Vietnamese subtitles.

 ## Installation